 - Build a smart contract for transferring ERC-20 tokens.

-The Connect with other chains tutorials delve into more advanced topics for moving beyond solo chain development, including how to connect your chain to other chains.
+The Connect relay and parachains tutorials delve into more advanced topics for moving beyond solo chain development, including how to connect your chain to other chains.
 You'll learn how to:

 - Turn a solo chain into a parachain.